-- Studying field reports submitted and responding to the queries directly. - Holding periodic meetings with field researchers to obtain their views on commodity prices in the different locations. - Continuing to monitor researchers' performance in the field. - Preparing comparisons and matching prices of randomly selected items to test the performance of the field researchers. - Field test of the frame of collecting data. - Supervisory field inspections include: - o Interview attendance. - Examining the internal interconnection of data. - o Screening using a random sample. - Provide records to control the movement of the form, both field and desk auditing. - Receipt of all required forms.
+- Studying field reports submitted and responding to the queries directly. - Holding regular meetings with field researchers to take their views regarding production values in different places. - Continuing to monitor researchers' performance in the field. - Preparing comparisons and matching prices of randomly selected items to test the performance of the field researchers. - Field test of the frame of collecting data. - Supervisory field inspections include: - o Interview attendance.

+- Examining the internal interconnection of data. - Screening using a random sample. - Provide records to control the movement of the form, both field and desk auditing. - Receipt of all required forms.